-Visa: Valuation and Growth Paradox
+Visa: Valuation And Growth Paradox

 These trends indicate that year-over-year growth rates are largely attributable to Visa Europe and thus an incorrect comparator.
 After a full year of Visa Europe earnings on the books, these growth rates will likely slow down dramatically considering that the aggregate growth rate through the first 9 months of FY2017 comes in at only 2.33%.
 Any miss or significant slowdown in future quarterly earnings could derail this stock as it's priced for perfection.
 I'd look for any significant sell-off in the future to initiate a position at a more reasonable price.
 This stock trades at a premium even relative to other high-quality large-cap growth stocks.

-Future Catalysts and Potential Competition
+Future Catalysts And Potential Competition

 Future catalysts may mitigate this proposed thesis such as continued strength in the U.S. and E.U. while further inroads into India and China may unlock additional growth opportunities.
 Visa’s CEO spoke about these potential market opportunities with a positive outlook during a recent interview.
 Secular trends towards cashless societies bode well for Visa and the entire credit card space.

 There’s been speculation that Amazon (AMZN) may be a long-term risk to payment processors based on signs that Amazon is creating a branded staged wallet payment service.
 Additionally, Amazon Web Services is ready to handle the technology load of processing payments if it decides to explore this payments space.
-PayPal (PYPL), parent of Venmo partners with Visa however it also using bank accounts directly, totally by-passing Visa’s network and relationship.
+PayPal (PYPL), parent of Venmo partners with Visa; however it is also using bank accounts directly, totally by-passing Visa’s network and relationship.

 Conclusion

-Looking at the aggregate growth over the first 9 months of FY2017 (Q1, Q2 and Q3 of FY2017) there was minimal growth in terms of overall revenue, coming in at only 2.33%.
-Taking a look at pre and post Visa Europe back-to-back quarterly comparisons, one time spikes in revenue and thus growth rate was observed.
+Looking at the aggregate growth over the first 9 months of FY2017 (Q1, Q2 and Q3 of FY2017), there was minimal growth in terms of overall revenue, coming in at only 2.33%.
+Taking a look at pre and post Visa Europe back-to-back quarterly comparisons, one-time spikes in revenue and thus growth rate was observed.
 These trends indicate that the Visa Europe acquisition is largely attributable to these year-over-year growth rates.
 I feel that these year-over-year comparisons are incorrect since Visa moved from a constant business model to absorbing the Visa Europe business.

-After a full year of Visa Europe earnings on the books, these growth rates will likely slow down dramatically and indicated by the first 9 months of FY2017.
+After a full year of Visa Europe earnings on the books, these growth rates will likely slow down dramatically as indicated by the first 9 months of FY2017.
 This growth can be bolstered as many countries continue to make a secular transition towards cashless societies.
 However, considering Visa's lofty premium and in my opinion slowing growth rate, I'd be cautious in initiating a position and wait for a better entry point while being cognizant of the ensuing slowdown in growth as Visa Europe matures into the revenue stream.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.